 Why should I avoid using screeners?

 Screeners require people to answer a list of questions before being considered as research participants.
-The questions asked in a screener can inadvertently disqualify people with disabilities due to factors outside of their control (like job status).
+Screener questions can inadvertently disqualify people with disabilities due to factors outside of their control (like job status).
 They also often assume a person with a disability can currently use the digital experience in question.

 Because of the above, it’s possible that screeners don’t truly help you reach the participants who would lead you to the most valuable insights.
-Screeners often exclude people with disabilities even if that’s not their intention.
+Fable can help you narrow down who you’re collecting feedback from in a way that remains inclusive.
+You can work with Fable’s team to scope out a niche audience that’s unique to your product, service, and research goals.

 Do I need to make sure I’m testing with every possible disability?

-You can begin by identifying the most common or critical use cases for your product and prioritize testing different assistive technologies based on how different the experience is likely to be with each.
-This allows you to avoid potential biases around where your team thinks the barriers are and ensures you don’t unintentionally leave out some assistive technologies entirely due to faulty assumptions.
+Begin by identifying the most common or critical use cases for your product and prioritize testing different assistive technologies based on how different the experience is likely to be with each.
+This helps you avoid potential biases around where your team thinks the barriers are and ensures you don’t unintentionally leave out some assistive technologies entirely due to faulty assumptions.

 When is it appropriate for people without disabilities to test using assistive technology?